 2. Real Friends (Friends)

-Real Friends is a children’s comic with realistic fiction which won Goodreads Choice Award Nominee, Harvey Awards Nominee, and AML Award.
+Real Friends is a children’s comic with realistic fiction that won the Goodreads Choice Award Nominee, Harvey Award Nominee, and AML Award.
 The story is about two best friends, Shannon and Adrienne.
 It started when Shannon was going to kindergarten, and it’s about her different friends throughout her childhood and how each of her friends has served a purpose throughout the years.

 Some emotional abuse happens with her older sister, and the way she treats her is not very nice.
 The author talks about the importance of friendship, different friends, who’s a good friend and who’s not, and how some friends come and go.
 So this one was great, and I got a similar friendship vibe with Captain Underpants.